eierschaedl/NoiseMonitoring/readme.txt

 Starting the project

 1) move to backend/ directory
+2) run "pip install -r requirements.txt"
-2) run "python3 manage.py runserver"
+3) run "python3 manage.py runserver"

 if error stay in backend/ directory and do the following: